BestOfDate

 Holidays

-National holidays and famous events that fall on the 23rd of June.
+National holidays and famous events that fall on June 23:

 • Saint John's Eve (Denmark)